How do we prepare for a publication?

 The sales team will work closely with the editorial team to ensure they approach organisations who complement the editorial direction for each publication.
-For example, an editorial focus on battery research in Government Europa will lead the sales team to feature organisations or research institutes involved in battery research to promote their current projects, products and services related to battery R&D and new commercial products.
+For example, an editorial focus on medical cannabis research in Medical Cannabis Network will lead the sales team to feature organisations or research institutes involved in medical cannabis research to promote their current projects, products and services related to medical cannabis R&D and new commercial products.
 Events will also be identified for PEN employees to attend, giving us a person on the ground to gather information and make contacts.

 Following the editorial team confirming the agreed themes and topics for the publication, the sales team will research potential contributors relevant to the editorial focus.
 Within this research they will look to feature a mix of organisations, including leading private organisations, SMEs, research projects and academic research groups depending on the focus of the publication.
 To ensure the direction of the sales team is correct they are in daily contact with the editorial team, keeping up to date with developments on each edition of the publications and ensuring the proposed organisations the sales team wish to feature match the direction of the editorial team.

 Once the editorial and sales team agree on the suggested organisations to be featured within the publication, the sales team will contact the suggested organisations and present them with the opportunity to appear within the publication.

 The sales team are asked to ensure before discussing the publication in depth that they establish the research they have done prior to the contact is correct and the proposed contributor is relevant to the topic of the publication, thus ensuring we are speaking to the correct people.

 Once this has been established the sales co-ordinator will describe the publication including editorial content, structure of the publication, distribution and readership, as well as giving examples of past publications to show the nature of our work (all past publications are available online).
 We then describe how the organisation can be included within the publication.